We hope we've done a good job of making things clear, but if they are not, please see our FAQ below for more help:

 8. Who will pick me up at the host country's airport?

-Every photographer/videographer is assigned an International Project Coordinator who will arrange everything you need for your trip including airport pickup and drop off.
+Every photographer/videographer is assigned an In-Country Coordinator who will arrange everything you need for your trip including airport pickup and drop off.

 9. When will I receive my project schedule?

-Your onsite and International Outreach Coordinator will arrange your project schedule once your availability is confirmed by email.
+Your Program Coordinator will arrange your project schedule once your availability is confirmed by email.
 Please take into consideration that every host organization’s work culture and administrative processes are different.

 10. What kind of accommodation can I expect?